 Step 2.
 Install Seafile on CentOS 6.

 Create a new user that will be used to run the Seafile services:

 adduser seafile passwd seafile su -seafile

-You need to download the last relase of Seafile:
+You need to download the last release of Seafile:

 wget https://bitbucket.org/haiwen/seafile/downloads/seafile-server_4.0.6_x86-64.tar.gz tar xfz seafile-server_4.0.6_x86-64.tar.gz cd seafile-server_4.0.6/

-After Seafile server successfully installs, it will generate some useful information such as what ports needs to be open on your Firewall to allow external connection and what scripts to handle in order to start the server.
+After the Seafile server successfully installs, it will generate some useful information such as what ports need to be open on your Firewall to allow external connection and what scripts to handle in order to start the server.

 Step 3.
 Configure Iptables or firewall

 # nano /etc/sysconfig/iptables -A INPUT -p udp -m state --state NEW --dport 8000 -j ACCEPT -A INPUT -p tcp -m state --state NEW --dport 8000 -j ACCEPT